affixalex/crowdcrunch/README.md

 microservice stack, and Istio is rapidly becoming the de facto standard.
 A great many problems are solved out of the box, leaving us to focus on our own problems.
-It just so happens that the problem here, the service mesh, is hugely impactful and crucial to understanding our system and how data flows through it.
+It just so happens that the problem here, the service mesh, is hugely impactful and crucial to implementing a distributed system and managing the interaction between services.
+Imagine if you had to write an operating system each time you wanted to build a new program!
+Although not quite as dramatic, that situation was very similar to the one faced by authors of distributed systems until fairly recently.

 With the imminent 1.0 release of Istio, we should be able to install Istio with Homebrew and Helm, consolidating this a bit.
 For now, we'll manually download